Dushyantgoswami/docs/docs/developers/evm-rollapp/integrate-metamask.md

 slug: integrate-metamask
 ---

+# Integrate Metamask

-# Connect your MetaMask wallet with Ethermint.
+## Connect your MetaMask wallet with Ethermint.

 Instructions for adding the dymension-ethermint network to the metamask and sync an account.